CONTENT:

 You can install the correct ICC profile here

-What color profile should I choose?
+What colour profile should I choose?

 CMYK